 - If you have multiple users of your ownCloud installation, you can limit who has access to the folder using the ‘Available For’ section to the right of the configuration information.

-- Clicking this folder shows you the data in your DreamObjects bucket linked to ownCloud.
+In the center pane, you'll see the name of the folder you created.
 Anything you keep, upload, or create there is stored in DreamObjects.
 Deleting an object inside ownCloud removes the object from DreamObjects.

 Uploading large files inside ownCloud to DreamObjects